 The Department for Communities and Local Government published a revised Local Government Transparency Code (the Code) on 3 October 2014.
 Local authorities are now required to publish open data as specified in the Code.

-The Local Authorities (Data Transparency) Code 2014 is published, alongside a frequently asked questions document.
+The Local Government Transparency Code 2014 is published, alongside a frequently-asked questions document.

 The Code requires local authorities in England to publish information related to the following themes: